BoomMccloud/interviewer-pro/project_planning/current_state.md

 This document tracks the current progress and detailed tasks for the active development phase.

-**⚠️ ARCHITECTURAL CORRECTION NOTICE:**
+**⚠️ CRITICAL DATABASE SCHEMA DISCOVERY:**
-During Phase 1 development, we discovered a critical architectural mismatch: the planning documents assumed REST API patterns, but the codebase is actually built with **tRPC for type-safe, end-to-end APIs**.
-All components have been successfully migrated to use tRPC hooks, and planning documents have been corrected.
+During Phase 3C development, we discovered that the current code expects a `history` field in SessionData, but the actual database uses a superior `questionSegments` + `currentQuestionIndex` structure.
+This structure is actually **better aligned** with our Phase 3C goal of user-controlled topic transitions.
+We are now migrating the code to match the correct database schema.

 ## Previous Phase Completions